 What are the weaknesses Paul has in mind here when he quotes Jesus as saying in verse 9, “My power is made perfect in weakness”?
 And then says, “I will all the more gladly boast in my weaknesses”?
 And then again in verse 10 says, “For the sake of Christ, then, I am content with weaknesses”?

 Four Other Words to Fill Out the Meaning

 I think the safest way to answer is to let the four other words in verse 10 fill out what he has in mind.
 What he summarizes as weaknesses in verse 9 he spells out in four other words in verse 10: insults, hardships, persecutions, and calamities.

-- Insults—when people think of clever ways of making your faith or your lifestyle or your words look stupid or weird or inconsistent.
-When we were giving out "Finding Your Field of Dreams" at the dome, I heard one man say mockingly, "And the Lord said, Play ball."
+Insults — when people think of clever ways of making your faith or your lifestyle or your words look stupid or weird or inconsistent.
+When we were giving out “Finding Your Field of Dreams” at the stadium, I heard one man say mockingly, “And the Lord said, Play ball.”
 And all his friends laughed.

 Not Sin or Imperfect Behaviors

 So you can see that what Paul has in mind here is not sin.
 He is not talking about a kind of behavior — like we might say he has a weakness for lust; or she has a weakness for overeating.
 Paul is not talking about bad choices that we make.
 He is not saying the power of Christ is perfected in my bad choices.
 Or, I will all the more gladly boast of my bad choices.
 Weaknesses here are not imperfect behaviors.

 They are circumstances and situations and experiences and wounds that make us look weak; things we would probably get rid of if we had the human strength.